DIAGNijmegen/picai_eval/README.md

 fp_per_case = metrics.lesion_FPR
 ```

-These can for example be used to plot the performance curves:
+For example, these can be used to plot performance curves:

 ```python
 import matplotlib.pyplot as plt